 For solar array, continuity and insulation resistance shall be monitored during the test as per ECSS-E-ST-20-08 requirements 5.5.3.11.2 f and g.

-Requirements applicable to thermal ambient test
+Requirements applicable to thermal test at mission pressure

 ECSS-E-ST-10-03_0750198

-Test approach with thermal ambient test without vacuum test shall be selected only for space segment equipment that operates under a non-vacuum environment during their entire lifetime.
+Test approach with thermal test at mission pressure without vacuum test shall be selected only for space segment equipment that operates under a non-vacuum environment during their entire lifetime.

 In assessing this, depressurisation failure should be considered.